 The school building has been developed from the Education Funding Agency superblock design to create a new ‘stepped’ superblock footprint.
 This three storey design wraps general and specialist teaching accommodation around centre spaces – the school halls and shared dining atrium.
 This triple height atrium forms the heart of the school and provides a focal point and dramatic entrance for visitors.

-A brick façade was selected for robustness and to differentiate the school from the neighbouring aluminium clad college building.
-Careful attention to detail and the proportion of elevation elements was critical to achieving a high-quality environment.
-A blend of dark grey/dark blue/black bricks were selected to create a calm confident counterpoint to the proposed adjacent college building.
+A brick façade has been selected for robustness and to differentiate the school from the neighbouring aluminium clad college building.
+Careful attention to detail and the proportion of elevation elements has been critical to achieving a high-quality environment.
+A blend of dark grey/dark blue/black bricks are selected to create a calm confident counterpoint to the proposed adjacent college building.

 The redeveloped college campus and new secondary school are committed to inclusion, collaboration and improved transition.
 The design has positioned the new secondary school and SEN school in the same building with shared facilities.
 The wider development includes a new college, a new tech hub building for local employer Haymarket, a college STEM building and new sports hall, which were all designed to be accessed by the whole campus.Share this